AkashPatel01p/Curve-Program/README.md

 To solve a single-variable calculus integeral using points on the curve but no formula.
 The points may be obtained several ways such as a mathematical expression involving several variables which are then ploted.
 That portion would already be set up in the uses of this of program; this program does the calculation.
+Specficially what the program does is calculate the area under the curve.

+This is a example program as is  incomplete in that there is no input / output such as GUI, Button, Remote Control, or Command lIne Interface.

 Technical Note